jmuozan/AprenMaker-Hub/docs/About/contribute.md

     - **Event Organization**: Organize workshops or meetups

 !!! tip "Not a Coder?
 No Problem!"
-    Some of our most valuable contributions come from non-developers.
+    Some of the most valuable contributions could come from non-developers.
 Content creators, educators, designers, and community organizers are all essential to making AprenMaker-Hub a success.

 ---